Denis Mahon: Biography

 Mahon's Studies in Seicento Art and Theory, a series of essays promoting Italian art of the 17th century, was published in 1947.
 In the 1960s, Mahon and Sir Anthony Blunt became embroiled in a public feud over the iconography of the paintings of Nicolas Poussin, a subject in which both had published extensively and were recognised experts.

-In the 1970s he came into disagreement with Edward Heath's Paymaster-General, David Eccles, who proposed charging for museum entry.
+In the 1970s he came into disagreement with Edward Heath's Paymaster General, David Eccles, who proposed charging for museum entry.
 This came to a head in 1970 when Mahon attempted to pay the capital taxes on his deceased mother's estate by offering The Coronation of the Virgin by Annibale Carracci from his collection.
 Worth substantially more than the taxes payable, after HM Treasury declined to credit Mahon with the difference, in 1971 he sold it to the Metropolitan Museum, New York.

 In the 1990s, Mahon donated his entire 57 piece art collection to various museums in the UK, the Pinacoteca Nazionale in Bologna and the National Gallery of Ireland in Dublin.
 In December 2007, a painting Mahon bought for £50,400 the previous year (and which was considered to be the work of an anonymous follower of Caravaggio) was authenticated by him as a true Caravaggio.
 It is an early version of the painting The Cardsharps.
 Mahon turned 100 in November 2010.

 Mahon authenticated two versions of Caravaggio's The Taking of Christ as original: one in the National Gallery of Ireland in 1993, and the other in Florence in 2004.
 Jonathan Harr disputes the later attribution, ascribing it to Mahon's advanced age.

 Mahon lived at 33 Cadogan Square, London.
 He died on 24 April 2011, aged 100.

 Awards

 Mahon was appointed a Commander of the Order of the British Empire (CBE) in 1967, and knighted in 1986.
-He was made a Companion of Honour in 2002 for his services to art, and received honorary doctorates from the universities of Newcastle, Oxford, Rome and Bologna.
+He was made a Member of the Order of the Companions of Honour (CH) in 2002 for his services to art, and received honorary doctorates from the universities of Newcastle, Oxford, Rome and Bologna.

 In 1957 Mahon was awarded the Medal for Benemeriti della Cultura by the Italian president, for services to criticism and history of Italian art.
 In 1982 he was made an honorary citizen of Cento, Guercino's birthplace.

 Made a fellow of the British Academy in 1964, it awarded him its Serena Medal for Italian Studies in 1972.
 In 1996 he was made an honorary student of Christ Church, Oxford.